 The lurking feline presence of Gerald Davies could instil a wary trepidation that let others in through less guarded entrances.

-As the Lions head to the land of the long white cloud this summer, I will raise a glass of Cabernet Merlot to the memory of that magical day back in 1971, a Hawkes bay vintage indeed.
+Tonight I will raise a glass of Cabernet Merlot to the memory of that magical day back in 1971, a Hawkes bay vintage indeed.